-To impress the Google spiders with your website, SEO marketers employ a number of core strategies, including on-page SEO (optimizing title tags, image alt tags, and meta descriptions), technical SEO (improving website loading times, mobile-friendliness, security, and crawlability), content creation (publishing high-quality, value-adding content that is optimized for the right keywords), and off-page SEO (building website authority and trustworthiness through link building).
+To impress the Google spiders with your website, SEO marketers employ a number of core strategies, including on-page SEO (optimising title tags, image alt tags, and meta descriptions), technical SEO (improving website loading times, mobile-friendliness, security, and crawlability), content creation (publishing high-quality, value-adding content that is optimised for the right keywords), and off-page SEO (building website authority and trustworthiness through link building).

 What is SEM?

 SEM, which stands for Search Engine Marketing, has evolved over the years in the digital marketing industry.
 Although some sources consider SEM to cover all marketing efforts made on a search engine, including both paid advertising and organic SEO strategies, nowadays it typically refers to paid marketing strategies used to enhance visibility on search engines such as Google, Bing and Yahoo.
 Also known as paid search or PPC (Pay Per Click), SEM is the quickest way to target audiences who are already searching for you through highly relevant ads created around specific keywords.
 SEM provides the ability to turn it on and off as needed, which can help increase conversions quickly while waiting for SEO to take effect.
 Similar to SEO, SEM is a specialised trade in analysing and crafting keyword groups, monitoring results, and optimising for improvements.

 While SEO is a long-term strategy, SEM is better for achieving short-term results.
 One of the significant benefits of SEM is the ability to test specific keywords and messaging and quickly obtain helpful feedback.
 This insight can be used to enhance both paid and organic marketing efforts.